slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Flannery O'Connor*
 > *"A good speech should be like a woman's skirt: long enough to cover the subject ans short enought o create interest."
 -- Winston Churchill*
+> *"The biggest lie we tell ourselves is «I dont need to write this down because I will remember it.»" -- Kevin Kelly*
+> *"I try not to speak more clearly than I think."
+-- Niels Bohr*

+- o poeta faz a sintese das coisas
+> *"The media is always accurate, except when they are talking about things I know.*
+> *"Eloquence is logic on fire.*
 -->

 > *"Tears are words that need to be written."